exoplatform/exo-documentation/docs/UserWallet.rst

-How to access to Wallet interface
+How to access to your Wallet interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can access your personal eXo wallet in one of the three following ways :

-1- From your display name on the top navigation bar then "My wallet" from the drop-down menu.
+1- From your display name in the top navigation bar then "My wallet" from the drop-down menu.

 |image0|